bio-tools/biohackathon2024-paper/paper/paper.md

 To illustrate the challenges of matching Europe PMC article with bio.tools enties, we selected 3 commonly used mass-spectrometry proteomics tools with large numbers of citations in the literature: Comet[@PMID23148064], Mascot[@PMID10612281] and MaxQuant[@PMID19029910].
 Figure X illustrates the number of IDs (pmids) identified for the search terms indicated and the overlap between the sets of IDs retrieved.

+Examples with Venn diagrams?:
+  comet, comet+proteomics, comet+epigenetics, comet-metagenomics (homonyms and common word) mascot, mascot+proteomics, "mascot server", "mascot server"+proteomics (synonyms and common word) maxquant, maxquant+proteomics (no homonyms or synonyms and common word)

+Do each in all literature, and then again in open access literature only (or not-OA and OA literature for more contrast?)

+Render with Venny, export to PDF or SVG.
+Change font if needed and arrange in a 2 x 3 or 3 x 2 panel figure.

 [Need to reformat / resize these images.
 Also may not want all of them?]
 At least Comet, and maybe at least one other, more complex, example?